nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

-The command 'into duration' will convert various other data types into a duration. and is quite flexible.
-For a complete list of possible inputs, see 'help into duration'
+The command `into duration` will convert various other data types into a duration. and is quite flexible.
+For a complete list of possible inputs, see `help into duration`

 #### Commands that use duration